 2 Beyond a gate, walk down the right-hand field edge to a gate and the A4.
 Cross straight over and turn left, then almost immediately right through a gate.
 Walk down the gravel track and cross a bridge over a stream, the track soon narrowing to a footpath.
 Go through a kissing gate and turn sharp left.

 3 To visit West Kennett Long Barrow shortly turn right.
 Otherwise go straight on around the left-hand field edge to a gate and continue along a track.
 At a staggered junction, keep ahead across a stile and walk along the right-hand field boundary.
 Keep right in the corner by a redundant stile and cross the stile on your right in the next corner and proceed up a narrow footpath.

 4 At a T-junction, turn left and descend to the road.
 Turn left, then just beyond the bridge, take the bridle path sharp right.
-Follow the right-hand field edge to a gap in the corner and keep left through the next field.
+Follow the right-hand field edge to a gap in the corner and turn left at the junction of paths.
 At the top you'll see tumuli right and The Sanctuary left.
 Continue to the A4.

 5 Cross the A4 and head up the Ridgeway.
 After 500yds (457m), turn left off the Ridgeway on to a byway.
 Bear half-right by the clump of trees on a tumuli and keep to the established track, eventually reaching a T-junction by a series of farm buildings, Manor Farm.